-Available only to students who have completed all the required subjects in the irst semesters, including two agronomic production subjects.
-The objective is to revew and integrate material from prerequisite subjects on field crop production, soils, climate, and basic sciences into crop management systems.
+Available only to students in their final year who have completed at least two production subjects.
+The objective is to review and integrate material from prerequisite subjects on field crop production, soils, climate, and basic sciences into crop management systems.
 Students successfully completing this course qualify to be identified as agronomists.